HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Modify the map color ranges

-While we never automatically accept the default visualization, it’s a good place to begin.
+While we never blindly accept the default visualization, it’s a good place to begin.
 The default map displays a *continuous* type of range, with a *linear* interpolation of data values.
 This means that the map places all of the values in a straight line, from the minimum of 5% to the maximum of 31%, and assigns each value to a color along the gradient, as shown in Figure
 <a href="#fig:map-continuous-linear">15.12</a>.
 Notice that the US
 (20.5%) blends in with a medium blue color, just above the midpoint in